Arm Dexterity

 Autonomy Points

-4. The team must inform the task judge when they will attempt autonomously interacting with the panels.
+- The team must inform the task judge when they will attempt autonomous sub-tasks and the judge will determine if rules are properly followed.